-Ketut Madra has devoted his life to the study, preservation, and practice of Bali’s rich cultural arts.
-Primarily as a painter, but also as a dancer, musician, and community leader, Madra is steeped in the stories and legends at the center of the island’s culture and community.
-His unique ability to convey action and emotion in a rich and imaginative composition brings the traditional to life for modern audiences, Western and Balinese alike.
+Ketut Madra devoted his life to the study, practice, and preservation, of Bali’s rich cultural arts.
+Primarily as a painter, but also as a dancer, musician, and community leader, Madra was steeped in the stories and legends at the center of the island’s culture and community.
+His unique ability to convey action and emotion in a rich and imaginative composition brought the traditional to life for modern audiences, Western and Balinese alike.

-Originally from Pengosekan, a small community just south of Ubud, Madra moved to nearby Peliatan as a young man in the late 1950s to work as a painter for the art dealer Wayan Gedah.
+Originally from Pengosekan, a small community just south of Ubud, Madra moved to nearby Peliatan as a young man in the late 1950s to work as an apprentice painter for painter and art dealer Wayan Gedah.
 At that time he also began studying with Tjokorda Oka Gambir, and learned the techniques and conventions of traditional wayang painting, including the specific colors, iconography, and costume for scores of characters.
 He had already learned most of the stories watching wayang kulit shadow plays as a young boy from the behind the screen, seated next to his father as he accompanied the action as part of the gender wayang ensemble.

 Madra began painting exclusively wayang narratives in the early 1960s, and soon developed a reputation as a skillful and original artist.
 He works with deliberation, and sells work directly from his studio to people who find him, usually through word-of-mouth.
 Occasionally, trusted local dealers with galleries catering to serious collectors also buy his work.
 His work also decorates the temple in his banjar hall and the nearby Pura Dalem Gde, as well as the family temples of nearby friends and family.